ankohanse/hass-dab-pumps/README.md

 If you have a device that is supported for DConnect then:
 - Enable your DAB Pumps devices to connect to DConnect.
 For more information on this, see the manual of your device.
-- Setup an account on the DConnect website [internetofpumps.com](https://internetofpumps.com/).
-Select 'Professional Users' and 'Open DConnect', or one of the apps.
+- Setup an account for DConnect website, see 'DAB Pump Account' below.
 Remember the email address and password for the account as these are needed during setup of this Home Assistant integration.
 - In DConnect, add your installation via the device serial number.

 At the moment there is no support in the integration for devices that are connected to the DAB Live website instead of the DConnect website.

+## DAB Pumps Account
+The DAB Pumps DConnect website and apps seem to have a problem with multiple logins from the same account.
+I.e. when already logged into the app or website, then a subsequent login via this integration may fail.

+Therefore it is recommended to create a separate account within DAB Pumps DConnect that is specific for this HA integration.
+- Create a fresh email address specifically for Home Assistant at gmail, outlook or another provider.
+- Register this email address in the DAB Pumps DConnect website.
+Go to  [internetofpumps.com](https://internetofpumps.com/).
+Select 'Professional Users' and 'Open DConnect', or one of the apps.
+- Then, while logged in into DAB Pumps DConnect using your normal account, go to 'installation settings' and under 'manage permissions' press 'Add member' to invite the newly created email account.
+Access level 'Customer' should be sufficient.

 ## Installation